RadmehrA/SHACL-KGSDG-App/README.md

 - Open and edit the codebase easily
 - Launch Docker containers with the Docker extension (optional but helpful)

-# 🚀 How to Use the App
+# ✤How to Use the App

 1. **Open the Streamlit frontend** in your browser at [http://localhost:8501/docs](http://localhost:8501/docs).
 2. **Upload your SHACL .ttl file**: